 Thin Red Line Meaning

-Having come from the same place as the thin blue line flag, the meaning of the firefighter’s thin red line flag is roughly the same.
+So, what does the red stripe on the American flag mean?
+Having come from the same place as the thin blue line flag, the meaning of the firefighter's thin red line flag, or red lives matter flag, is roughly the same.
 The flag with red stripe is used today by civilians and fellow firefighters alike as a symbol of respect for those firefighters injured or killed in the line of duty.

 The design of the firefighter thin red line flag is much the same as it is for the police thin blue line flag.
 Instead of a blue stripe down the center of the black-and-white American flag, firefighter red line flags have a single red stripe down the center.

 The idea for using a red line for these firefighter red line flags is actually borrowed from another, similar design.
 This design is “The Red Line of Courage,” a thin red line on an all-black background.
-It was developed in 1999 by the Apex Volunteer Fire Department of Apex, North Carolina.
+The firefighter American flag was developed in 1999 by the Apex Volunteer Fire Department of Apex, North Carolina.

 Here at Vispronet, we’re proud to bring our version of the thin red line flag -- as close to the original version as we can get it.
 Features of our red line American flags include: